morepath/morepath/doc/quickstart.rst

   features.
 The most concrete feature is automatic hyperlink generation - we'll go into more detail about this later.

-  A more abstract feature is that Morepath through model-driven application allows for greater code reuse: this is the basis for Morepath's super-powers.
+  A more abstract feature is that Morepath through model-driven design allows for greater code reuse: this is the basis for Morepath's super-powers.
 We'll show a few of these special things you can do with Morepath later.

   Finally Morepath's model-oriented nature makes it a more natural fit for REST_ applications.
 This is useful when you need to create a web